 The GSA Board will determine groundwater credits developed from imported surface water.
-The total amount allocated will be up to 90% of the prior year's imported surface water total.
+The total amount allocated will be based on a long-term average of the District's imported surface water total.

 District recharge credits will not be allocated to the landowners until a determination is made by the GSA Board that minimum threshold amounts identified in the GSP have been met.